zpangerl/SER322Group6/ReadMe.txt

 Information on the environment for running the project:
 Please make sure you have java 18, as this will be run using java through the command line.
-Please also ensure that you have the mysql connector (The whole folder is included for ease of access, you do not need to download it separately)
-As mentioned previously, make sure you have MySQL Workbench.
+Please also ensure that you have the mysql connector driver, the version we used was 8.3.0 (It is the same one we used for Assignment 5, here is the link if you need it: https://dev.mysql.com/downloads/connector/j/) Please use Platform Independent, as that is what we used As mentioned previously, make sure you have MySQL Workbench.
 The version that was used is 8.0.36

 Steps for executing application: